This post was written by Ola Sitarska and Salim Hamid, from Verve’s Engineering Team.

 At Verve, we create an environment which is focused on outcomes.
 For those unfamiliar with the benefits, we’d like to shed some light on a forward-thinking approach to creating a successful working environment.

-What is an Outcome-Focused Work Environment?
+an Outcome-Focused Work Environment?

 Individuals and teams discuss suitable business outcomes with their managers and, once those are agreed, the rest is up to the employee.
 At Verve you’re completely free to work in a way that suits you and your team, as long as those objectives are met.
 This includes choosing the hours you work, the holiday you take, and where you work from.